Jackie Arklöv: Bosnian War

 Arklöv participated voluntarily in the war in Yugoslavia around 1992 from the age of 19 as a mercenary on the Croatian side.
 Arklöv was a convinced neo-Nazi at that time and he wanted to "experience war".
 As he read history he studied the fascist Ustasha/Independent State of Croatia and became fascinated by their reputation for extreme violence.
 At first he travelled from Sweden to join the French Foreign Legion but he heard that they were not participating in any wars, so he continued until he reached Yugoslavia where he joined the Special Purpose Unit "Ludvig Pavlović".
 He kept a war diary which has yet to be released to the public, but in which he wrote down his experiences.
 He participated in heavy and violent battles and committed crimes against civilians in villages.

 Not much is known about the group but Swedish journalist Magnus Sandelin wrote a book about Arklöv called Den svarte nazisten (The Black Nazi) detailing his childhood and his time in the war.
 Sandelin is one of few reporters who has been able to study some material from the war diary and wrote that Arklöv had written that he participated in "cleaning up" towns, by throwing grenades into houses and then shooting those inside.
 He often listened to extreme metal while in combat zones or on these so-called missions.
 He also scribbled pages full of swastikas and wrote a short dictionary containing insults that he could say to his victims.
 He once sent a package home to his family during Christmas which contained the cap or hat of a killed soldier.
 Arklöv's mother said she felt disgusted when she opened it.

-Arklöv once went back home to Sweden for a short break, and has admitted to experienced psychosis-like hallucinations from the war then.
+Arklöv once went back home to Sweden for a short break, and has admitted to have experienced psychosis-like hallucinations from the war then.
 It is documented that he once saw a black dog in his room at home while fully awake, and his family and friends which he slept at has stated that they heard that Arklöv had night terrors, but he still went back to Yugoslavia and to his group and continued his life as a mercenary until the fighting ended.